rabbitmq/rabbitmq-website/site/monitoring.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 This document provides an overview of topics related to RabbitMQ monitoring.
-Monitoring your RabbitMQ installation is an effective means to detect issues before they affect the rest of your environment and, eventually, your users.
+Monitoring RabbitMQ and applications that use it is critically important.
+Monitoring helps detect issues before they affect the rest of the environment and, eventually, the end users.

 Many aspects of the system can be monitored.
 This guide will group them into a handful of
 categories: